spatie/laravel-backup/README.md

 This package creates a dump-file from a MySQL database in Laravel 5.
 The dumpfile can be stored on [any of the filesystems you have configured in Laravel 5](http://laravel.com/docs/5.0/filesystem).

-Feeling paranoid about backups?
+Feeling paranoid about db-backups?
 No problem!
 You can backup your database to multiple filesystems at once.

 ## Prerequisites
 To create a dump of a MySQL-db this packages uses the ```mysqldump```-binary.
 Make sure it is installed on your system.